Bank of England Official Base Rate Tracker

 The Bank of England’s Monetary Policy Committee (MPC) meets 8 times per year to set the ‘bank rate’, otherwise known as the ‘Bank of England base rate’ or the ‘interest rate’.
 The BoE can decide to keep the rate the same, raise it, or decrease it.
 Banks don’t have to follow the move that the BoE makes, but many generally adjust their rates after the change to pass any changes to the customer.
 An increase to the bank rate makes saving more appealing and borrowing more expensive, where a decrease makes borrowing cheaper, but saving less rewarding.

-Finder’s Bank of England bank rate survey asked UK economists what move the BoE would make at the meeting on 21 March.
+Finder’s Bank of England bank rate survey asks UK economists what they think will happen at the next meeting.

 Make an informed decision when deciding to fix interest rates for your mortgage, or lock your money into a term deposit by seeing what these experts predict will happen.